cloud-gov/cf-ex-staticfile/README.md

 OK
 ```

-Now, change directory to the static site and `push` that out with the same name:
+Now, change directory to the static site and `push` that out with the same name as the app you're replacing:

 ```
 $ cd ~/path/to/cf-ex-staticfile